Mammoth in Yellowstone National Park in Park County, Wyoming — The American West (Mountains)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • Notable Buildings.

 Location.
 44° 58.544′ N, 110° 41.905′ W. Marker is in Yellowstone National Park, Wyoming, in Park County.
 It is in Mammoth.
-Marker is on Officers Row, on the left when traveling south.
+It is on Officers Row, on the left when traveling south.
 Marker is located in the Mammoth Hot Springs Area of Yellowstone National Park.
 Touch for map.
 Marker is in this post office area: Yellowstone National Park WY 82190, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A Soldier’s Life (within shouting distance of this marker); Life in the Fort (within shouting distance of this marker); From Soldier to Ranger (about 300 feet away, measured in a direct line); Fort Yellowstone (about 400 feet away); Fort Yellowstone National Historic Landmark (about 400 feet away); The Parade Ground (about 500 feet away); Elk Rut (about 500 feet away); Crime in Wonderland (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: A different marker also named A Soldiers Life (within shouting distance of this marker); Life in the Fort (within shouting distance of this marker); a different marker also named From Soldier to Ranger (about 300 feet away); Fort Yellowstone (about 400 feet away); Fort Yellowstone National Historic Landmark (about 400 feet away); The Parade Ground (about 500 feet away); Elk Rut (about 500 feet away); Crime in Wonderland (about 600 feet away).
 Touch for a list and map of all markers in Yellowstone National Park.

 More about this marker.
 The background of the marker features a photograph of soldiers enjoying a drink inside the Post Exchange.